WHOA! Hannity Just SHOCKED Americans With Question For Obama's Past NO ONE Thought Of! [WATCH] | John Hawkins' Right Wing News

 On the surface, it wouldn’t appear that they are similar in any way, but radio personality Sean Hannity made a connection that could have serious implications for the former President.

-On his radio show, conservative pundit Sean Hannity asked if the judges who are blocking Trump’s temporary injunction on terror-rick countries could be tied to Obama’s past, specifically “The Choom Gang.”
+On his radio show, conservative pundit Sean Hannity asked if the judge who is blocking Trump’s temporary injunction on terror-rick countries could be tied to Obama’s past, specifically, “The Choom Gang.”

 “This judge who issued the travel ban ruling is an Obama law school classmate.
 Maybe he should have recused himself from the case?” mused Hannity.